GilleM/Travel-reviews/README.md

 - in _Our travels_ page, without possibility to edit/delete destination

-- in _My Profile_ page with the possibility to edit destination or to simply remove it from the database.
+- in _My Profile_ page with the possibility to edit the destination or to simply remove it from the database.

  ![pic](testing/added_destination_to_the_profile.png)